 Today I thought I would do something different for you.
-As I am doing “5 Things” as my daily challenge for 20 days, it gets you to know more about me.
 I’m going to be blogging for hopefully many years to come, I’ve been here since 2014.
 I just have removed a lot of my posts.
 However, visually, you haven’t seen much of what I am about.
 I thought I would like to open up, and show you more about what my eyes have seen and what my life is like for me and what is to come.

 My name is Jessica, as you hopefully already know.
 I’m turning 21 next month, the big twenty one!

 I have been born and raised in Sydney, Australia.
-I currently still live here, for 11 more days.
+I currently still live here, for a few more days.
 Here are some photos of the last time I visited

 the harbour with my partner.
 This was after a work

 conference, it was late in the evening and I remember it being really warm this evening.
 The lights made the

 city radiate, and the city was so awake.
 If you have ever been to Sydney, you would know that the city never sleeps.